Teamhood offers 3 levels of access control – organization level, workspace level and public access.

 Collaborators can only modify work item-related data but cannot change workspace structure (boards, rows, workspace settings) and also cannot invite other users into the workspace.
 This is an ideal role for a functional specialist in your team who performs daily tasks.
 Workspace collaborators can also delete only the items which were created by themselves.

 Limited collaborators can only view and modify items that are either created by them or assigned to them.
 Modification is also limited to writing comments, attaching files, changing status, and marking items completed.
 This is the perfect role for 3rd parties like contractors or external team members.
 This is one of the two roles that can be assigned to Guest users.

 Workspace readers can only view items.
 Other collaborators can still assign the Reader to items.
 This is one of the two roles that can be assigned to Guest users.

 You can configure workspace roles by clicking on the workspace title and navigating to the “Members” menu.

 Workspace members management view

-The last access level is public, you can share any view by making it shared and sending a unique share link to anyone who you want to show the work data.
+You can share any view by making it shared and sending a unique share link to anyone who you want to show the work data.
 Only people who have the link will be able to open and view the data.